kyull-it/NLP-Tools/README.md

 - Practice Code (Jupyter Notebook) : `CaculateBLEU.ipynb`
 - Python code for CLI Implementation : `BLEUscore.py`

-Practice Code contains the code that can caculate BLEU score for three languages (Korean, English, Japanese), and Python Code is only for Korean.
+Practice Code contains the code that can caculate BLEU score for three languages (Korean, English, Japanese), <br>
+and Python Code is only for Korean.

 ##### How to run Python Code?